AirGrid/awesome-adtech/README.md

 # Awesome AdTech [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

-😎An awesome list of awesome adtech things curated by the community, powered by [AirGrid](https://www.airgrid.io/?utm_source=github&utm_campaign=awesome-adtech-list).
+😎 An awesome list of awesome adtech things curated by the community, powered by [AirGrid](https://www.airgrid.io/?utm_source=github&utm_campaign=awesome-adtech-list) and inspired by the many [awesome-x](https://github.com/sindresorhus/awesome) lists out there.

+Whilst search engines are great, sometimes you just need a good old fashioned curated list of quality stuff to help you find what you need!

+Contributions to this list are welcome!
+Just edit the README.md (this document) and send the changes as a pull request.
+Guidelines are available.

 ## Contents
 - [Awesome AdTech](#awesome-adtech)